 DIY Furnace Maintenance

-In addition to having your furnace inspected annually, you also need to check, clean, or change the filter regularly (typically every one to three months), change the batteries in your carbon monoxide detector once a year, and make sure nothing is blocking the airflow from the registers throughout your home.
+In addition to having your furnace inspected annually, you also need to check, clean, and change the filter regularly (typically every one to three months), change the batteries in your carbon monoxide detector once a year, and make sure nothing is blocking the airflow from the registers throughout your home.
 These simple tasks will help keep your home cleaner and safer.
 If a small problem arises, contact a heating professional immediately.
 These small issues could end up damaging your system and lead to costly repairs.